LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 ### Changing the Prolog backend in the fly

-In most cases, the following shortcuts can be used:
+In most cases, the following shortcut predicates can be used:

 - ECLiPSe: `eclipse`
 - GNU Prolog: `gnu`